 It's not known why atrial septal defects occur, but congenital heart defects appear to run in families and sometimes occur with other genetic problems, such as Down syndrome.
 If you have a heart defect, or you have a child with a heart defect, a genetic counselor can estimate the odds that any future children will have one.

 When the following conditions occur during pregnancy, they can increase your risk of having a baby with a heart defect:

 A small atrial septal defect may never cause any problems.
 Small atrial septal defects often close during infancy.

 Larger defects can cause mild to life-threatening problems, including:

 Less common serious complications may include:

 Treatment can prevent or help manage many of these complications.

 Atrial septal defect and pregnancy

 The risk of congenital heart disease is higher for children of parents with congenital heart disease, whether in the father or the mother.
-Experts recommend that anyone with a congenital heart defect, repaired or not, who is considering starting a family carefully discuss it beforehand with his or her doctor.
+Anyone with a congenital heart defect, repaired or not, who is considering starting a family should carefully discuss it beforehand with a doctor.
 Some medications may need to be stopped or adjusted before you become pregnant because they can cause serious problems for a developing fetus.